 a.
 To implement a programme of events to raise awareness of the importance of

-hydrography at all relevant levels.
+hydrography at all relevant levels, including the use of hydrographic data for the benefit of society (see Goal 2 of the IHO Strategic Plan)

 b.
 To establish a GIS-based electronic version of C-55 presenting an accurate picture of